CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

 ## JavaScript usage

-The HTTP API is language-agnostic.
+The REST API is language-agnostic.
 JavaScript clients can call the same `/api` endpoint with the same JSON request body.

 === "Browser (`fetch`)"